 It’s the idea you hear whenever you travel by airplane.
 The flight attendant tells you that a mask will drop from the ceiling if we need oxygen.
 We are to put ours on first before attempting to help others.
 If we are to help others, we must learn to nurture ourselves first.

 Self-Compassion Tactics and Goals

-If we learn to do this, then we tend to think healthier thoughts this extends to everyone and everything else.
+If we learn to do this, then we think healthier thoughts.
 We open the door to the virtues of the spirit.
-This is why many people say tactics like these feed the soul.
+Therefore, many people say tactics like these feed the soul.

 Gratitude, Joyfulness, Happiness, Love, Thankfulness, Blissfulness, Appreciation, Mindfulness, and Serenity; these are the virtues of the spirit.
 With these tools, we can conquer… not the world, but ourselves.
-And, so then… the world does not need to be conquered. — Guru Tua
+And so then… the world does not need to be conquered. — Guru Tua

 The Elements of Self-Compassion Focus Points

 Compassion for yourself and others promotes positive behaviors and habits instead of the magnification of the Ego.
 Focusing on these simple tactics can change your whole outlook on life.
 They promote healthy thinking and behaviors that will provide immediate benefits.
 The benefits have a positive ripple effect.
 Our thoughts become actions, and positive actions make the world a better place.
 Here they are:

 Setting alarms to monitor times to go to bed and wake up.
 This practice can make you more rested and effective.
 And it is an important aspect of self-care.
 Otherwise, we can fall into the unhealthy practice of running our batteries too low.